-WG 3 investigates socio-cultural aspects of sustainable renewable energy production and propose models and means of integrating specific aspects of renewable energy in participatory toolkits.
+WG 3 investigated socio-cultural aspects of sustainable renewable energy production and proposd models and means of integrating specific aspects of renewable energy in participatory toolkits.

 WG 3 began at the outset of the Action for approximately 1 year, collecting preparatory data and selecting case study regions.
 After year 1, with substantial inputs from WG 1 and WG 2, the intensive phase of WG 3 has started for years 2 and 3 of the Action's lifetime.
-The last year will be mainly dedicated to finalizing and disseminating the toolbox for participation.
-The overlap of the intensive phases of WG 1, WG 2 and WG 3 guarantees the desirable exchange of information but also allows each of the three Working Groups to tailor their work program to fit the demands of the other Working Groups.
+The last year was mainly dedicated to finalizing and disseminating the toolbox for participation.
+The overlap of the intensive phases of WG 1, WG 2 and WG 3 guaranteed the desirable exchange of information but also allowed each of the three Working Groups to tailor their work program to fit the demands of the other Working Groups.

-This WP mainly aims at integrating specific aspects of renewable energies in participatory toolkits.
-As a basis of this work, a better understanding of the socio-cultural aspects of RE production has to be elaborated.
-In particular, context specific acceptance problems of RE-projects in Europe will be identified, innovative practices of and tools for improving the local support of RE-projects will be revealed, and region-specific cultures and constraints of involving the public in planning will be disclosed.
-This will be mainly achieved by reviewing international and national literature, conducting best
+This WP mainly aimed at integrating specific aspects of renewable energies in participatory toolkits.
+As a basis of this work, a better understanding of the socio-cultural aspects of RE production had to be elaborated.
+In particular, context specific acceptance problems of RE-projects in Europe had been identified, innovative practices of and tools for improving the local support of RE-projects had been revealed, and region-specific cultures and constraints of involving the public in planning had been disclosed.
+This was mainly achieved by reviewing international and national literature, conducting best

 practice inventories and involving national experts through group discussions and standardised surveys.

-In the framework of a project financed by COST Switzerland, a participatory tool based on Public Participation GIS (PPGIS) will be elaborated to identify the best site for wind farms.
+In the framework of a project financed by COST Switzerland, a participatory tool based on Public Participation GIS (PPGIS) was elaborated to identify the best site for wind farms.

-The main product of this WP will be a toolkit for participatory planning of RE-projects defining a recommended context specific best practice procedure and suggesting problem-specific tools and measures.
+The main product of this WP is a toolkit for participatory planning of RE-projects defining a recommended context specific best practice procedure and suggesting problem-specific tools and measures.

-Scheme for the toolbox, developed by WG 3 of COST RELY
+The figure on the right shows the scheme for the toolbox, developed by WG 3 of COST RELY.

 The literature review revealed five main types of acceptance problems arising in the context of renewable energy projects: